Research FAQs

 Since its inception in 1991, Gateway for Cancer Research has been harnessing the passion and drive of a global community of brilliant physicians, benevolent philanthropists and brave patients to advance transformational, early-stage clinical trials for all types of cancer.
 This includes rare cancers for which funding is scarce as well as some of the most prevalent cancers affecting men, women and children today.
 Gateway exclusively funds Phase I and Phase II research trials, which often mark the first-in-human study of promising new cancer drugs and therapies.

-Mr. Richard J Stephenson is Chairman of the Gateway Board of Directors, and Dr. Stacie J. Stephenson, serves as Vice Chair.
+Mr. Richard J Stephenson is Chairman of the Gateway Board of Directors, and Dr. Stacie J. Stephenson, serves as Vice-Chairman.

 Gateway funds Phase I and II patient-centered cancer clinical trials that have the potential to shift the paradigm for standard of care.
 We strive to fund treatment-based studies at the bedside, including all types of cancers.